 All manuscripts should be submitted online at http://mc.manuscriptcentral.com/emi.
 A user ID and password are required and can be obtained on the first use of the site.
 All file types are supported, but the following types are recommended: text in Microsoft Word or generic rich text format (RTF), figures in high resolution EPS or TIFF.
 Macintosh users are advised to add the correct three-letter filename suffix.

 Authors may nominate up to five referees appropriately qualified to judge the manuscript, though the Editors may or may not ultimately select some of these.
 Authors may also request that one or two specified persons do not act as reviewers.
-While editors will try to respect such wishes, occasionally they may consider it to be essential to consult such a reviewer.
-Authors submitting a manuscript to EMI/EMIR implicitly accept this necessity.
+Should authors feel that they have a significant conflict with another PI, they should explain this in the cover letter and this information may be taken into consideration by the assigned editor.

 Manuscript revision and re-submission

 There are four basic editorial decisions: Accept, Minor Revision, Reject with a possibility of submission of a new version, and Reject.
 A Reject decision is definitive and authors may not submit a new version of the manuscript to EMI/EMIR.
 A Reject with a possibility of submission of a new version requires a major re-write of the manuscript and/or inclusion of significant new data, and thus the creation of a new manuscript, which will thus be asigned a new submission date.
 A Minor Revision decision implies that the paper can in principle attain the required standard of the Journal without major change.
 Editors may or may not have a revised manuscript reviewed (generally, by the original reviewers), in order to ascertain whether changes to the original manuscript adequately respond to the criticisms.
 If changes made do not result in a paper of the required standard, the revised manuscript will be definitively rejected; iterative improvements are not permitted.
 If a revised manuscript is accepted, the original submission date will be retained.